 Generic medication can help you save money.
-Did you know that it is not necessary for a pharmacist to consult a healthcare provider prior to making a generic substitution?
+Did you know that it is not necessary for a pharmacist to consult your healthcare provider to make a generic substitution?
 The decision to substitute medication now rests with you, following the advice of your pharmacist.